 Original client protocol: The protocol which the client used to make the request.
 Either

-SSL Status: This indicates if client connected over SSL.
+SSL Status: This indicates if the client connected over SSL.
 Its value can be either

 Proxy Route: This header, added by proxies, shows the path taken, and protocols used, by the connection.
 MDN has full documentation for this header.
 For example, a connection through the Fly edge may show

 2 fly.io in the field, denoting that version 2 of HTTP was used by the connection as it passed through the fly.io proxy.